Burnout or Just Tired? Here's How to Tell the Difference

 A week of daily float therapy was my lifeline.
 I was forced to switch off.

-That's the honest question most people don't know the answer to, because we habituate to our own baselines so effectively that "normal" starts to mean "whatever I've been feeling for the past six months."
+That's the honest question and most people don't know the answer.
+Because we habituate to our own baselines so effectively that "normal" starts to mean "whatever I've been feeling for the past six months."

 That's why we built a proper check.

 It's not a clinical diagnosis.
-But it is a real picture, from real tools, built by people who know what they're looking at.
+But it gives you a real picture, from real tools, built by people who know what they're looking at.

 Take the free Burnout Check